 Final Thoughts on Whether CBD is Legal in Vermont

 If you are a Vermont resident, you may see signs that advertise CBD hemp seed oil.
 These are legal and nutritious offerings but don’t contain much CBD.
 This is because the hemp plant’s seeds contain minimal amounts of the cannabinoid.
 The highest concentrations of CBD in hemp are in the stem, leaves, stalk, and plant flowers.

 Vermont residents are now permitted to sell and buy CBD products.
 However, these items are subject to the state’s Sales Tax.
-At present, Vermont has a thriving MMJ program but is still waiting for the recreational market to lift off.
-Adult-use sales are slated to begin in October 2022.
-Until then, you’ll need an MMJ card if you want to sample high-THC products.
-Otherwise, you must stick with CBD.
+At present, Vermont has a thriving MMJ program, and adult-use sales began in October 2022.